News & Links

-Ultramet manufactures rhenium components for the solid divert and attitude control system of the Standard Missile-3 (SM-3), the Navy’s mobile ballistic intercept system.
+For more than a decade Ultramet manufactured rhenium components for the solid divert and attitude control system of the Standard Missile-3 (SM-3), Block IA, the Navy’s mobile ballistic intercept system.

 On February 20, 2008, the Navy used the SM-3 to intercept a broken spy satellite and explode the satellite’s tank carrying toxic hydrazine rocket fuel.
 Right, launch of SM-3 from USS Lake Erie (CG 70) on February 20, 2008.